nestjs/docs.nestjs.com/content/migration.md

 ### Migration guide

-This article provides a set of guidelines for migrating from 6 to the latest 7 version.
+This article provides a set of guidelines for migrating from Nest version 6 to version 7.

 #### Custom route decorators

-[Custom decorators](/custom-decorators) API has been unified for all types of applications.
-Now, whether you're creating GraphQL application or REST API, the factory passed into the `createParamDecorator()` function will take the `ExecutionContext` (read more [here](/fundamentals/execution-context)) object as a second argument.
+The [Custom decorators](/custom-decorators) API has been unified for all types of applications.
+Now, whether you're creating a GraphQL application or a REST API, the factory passed into the `createParamDecorator()` function will take the `ExecutionContext` (read more [here](/fundamentals/execution-context)) object as a second argument.

 ```typescript
 @@filename()